From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 where

 and

-$\tau$ is a scaling hyper-parameter that controls the sensitivity to differences between positive and negative pairs. $\mathbbm{1}_{(\cdot)}$ is an indicator that equals to 1 if the condition in the parenthesis is true and 0 otherwise.
+$\tau$ is a scaling hyperparameter that controls the sensitivity to differences between positive and negative pairs. $\mathbbm{1}_{(\cdot)}$ is an indicator that equals one if the condition in the parenthesis is true and zero otherwise.

 In the case of a regressive age relationship between two facial images, the forward and backward reference directions are redefined as: